camikazegreen/interview/README.md

 Bootstrap javascript requires jQuery 1.9+

+If you don't want to use jQuery Update, you can suppress the jQuery version message within the theme settings.

 ## Making a UA Zen subtheme ##

 The following instructions make a new subtheme called ua_zen_subtheme.